grebmann1/cta-cheat-sheet/Documentation/Product & Clouds/SalesCloud.md

 | Enablement | Sell faster with Enablement built directly into your CRM.
 Embed milestones that tie programs to revenue outcomes, and make every rep a Salesblazer with the best sales enablement platform. | $ | ✅ |
 | Salesforce Map | Sell efficiently with sales mapping software built directly into your CRM.
 View data on a map interface to make smarter decisions and streamline field execution. | $ | ✅ |

+## Notes

+### Person Account vs Business Account
+When using Person Account, the address fields aren't calculating automatically the "GeoLocation" so you might need to consider using Business Account or use call Google APIs.

 ## Data Model

 ### Sales Process